-The Plan is focused around its vision, six values, five themes, 10 objectives and policies which, if approved, will become part of the formal development plan for Knightsbridge until 2037.
-It is organised into three Parts that each address many of the issues faced regularly by the local community:

-Part One Knightsbridge Neighbourhood Plan consists of the planning policies to support our vision, values and objectives.
-Examples include: restoring heritage features; protecting and improving local green spaces; defining a 'Neighbourhood Stress Area'; protecting and enhancing the Hyde Park Barracks land; improving utilities; and reducing air pollution
+The Plan is focused around its vision, six values, five themes, 10 objectives and 40 policies which are now part of the formal development plan for Knightsbridge until 2037.
+It consists of planning policies to support our vision, values and objectives.
+Examples include: restoring heritage features; protecting and improving local green spaces; protecting and enhancing the Hyde Park Barracks land; improving utilities; and reducing air pollution.

-In preparing the plan, the Neighbourhood Forum have also produced some supplementary material that goes beyond land use planning matters, and therefore does not form part of the neighbourhood plan.
-This includes the Knightsbridge Management Plan (covering matters such as licensing and street cleanliness), the Knightsbridge Evidence Base Document (which provides technical information), and various best practice guides on procedural matters such as community consultation, construction and tree management plans.
+In preparing the Plan, the Forum has also produced some supplementary material that goes beyond land use planning matters and therefore does not form part of the neighbourhood plan.
+This includes the Knightsbridge Management Plan (covering matters such as licensing and street cleanliness), the Knightsbridge Evidence Base Document (which provides technical information) and various best practice guidance on procedural matters such as community consultation, construction and tree management plans.
 Where these include matters that relate to planning applications rather than procedural matters, they will be treated as material considerations.
-Unlike the Neighbourhood Plan however, they will not have development plan status.
+Unlike the Knightsbridge Neighbourhood Plan however, they will not have development plan status.